 Rent your own boat to explore the Pakleni Islands.

-If it’s in the budget or you can gather a group and rent a small boat.
+If it’s in the budget or you can gather a group and rent a small boat and take a short boat ride around.
 Enabling you to explore any bay, lagoon, island, or restaurant you see fit.
 This means you can start your day off with some all natural bathing on the islands, followed by cliff diving, snorkeling, and a meal at a restaurant on Palmižana.